NOW CLOSED UNTIL NEXT YEAR _ OPENS 29th March 2025 - ONLINE BOOKINGS OPEN!

 The NTS Centre has two wee cafés on its site opposite the Monument and Loch Shiel.

-From spring to autumn, the outdoor 'Viaduct View Café' (find it in the NTS' car park) serves take-away fayre including chips, burgers and artisan hot dogs as well as tea, coffee and hot chocolate and cold drinks.
+From spring to autumn, the outdoor 'Viaduct View Café' (find it in the NTS' car park) serves take-away fayre including skin-on fries, panninis, toasties, pizza twists, porridge pots, crisps, and salads, plus tea, coffee, hot chocolate, cold drinks and ice-cream tubs.

-The indoor 'Monument View Café' takes over in winter, serving soups, pasties, cakes and hot and cold drinks to eat in or take away.
+The indoor 'Monument View Café' takes over in winter, serving hot and cold drinks. soups, pasties, sandwiches and cakes, to eat in or take away.

 Travel connections